Model-Aware Tokenizer Transfer: Experiments

 \end{itemize}

-We evaluate performance on Belebele \citep{bandarkar-etal-2024-belebele}, Global MMLU \citep{singh-etal-2025-global}, and Long FLORES\footnote{\href{https://huggingface.co/datasets/robinhad/long_flores}{https://huggingface.co/datasets/robinhad/long\_flores}}, a modification of FLORES \citep{nllb2022, flores-101, low-resource-machine-translation}, which elevates the sentence-level translation to document-level by aggregating data points from the same sources.
-We only evaluate the translations from English to Ukrainian with a specific intent to validate the model's performance on a generative task in the target language.
+All evaluations in this section are restricted to Ukrainian.
+Specifically, we use the Ukrainian subset of Belebele \citep{bandarkar-etal-2024-belebele}, Global MMLU \citep{singh-etal-2025-global}, and XL-SUM \citep{hasan-etal-2021-xl}; for translation we use both the en$\rightarrow$uk and uk$\rightarrow$en directions of Long FLORES \citep{paniv:2025:RANLP}, a document-level extension of FLORES \citep{nllb2022, flores-101, low-resource-machine-translation}, and the en$\rightarrow$uk direction of WMT24++ \citep{deutsch2025wmt24expandinglanguagecoverage}.
+Including both Long FLORES directions probes generative performance into and out of the target language.
 Evaluation is performed with the \texttt{lm-evaluation-harness} framework \citep{eval-harness} with a 3-shot prompt.
-In the case of an instruction-tuned model, no chat template is used.

-Table~\ref{table:more-results} shows a clear advantage of MATT over all other methods.
-While heuristic-based approaches such as FOCUS and Transtokenizers can regain up to about 50\% of the original model’s accuracy on discriminative tasks, they reach no more than about 7\% of the original performance on the generative translation benchmark.
-In contrast, MATT restores over 60\% of the original generative performance while maintaining accuracy on discriminative tasks close to the unmodified model.
-These results indicate the superiority of the model-aware approach to tokenizer transfer, especially considering the extremely low computational costs required.
+Table~\ref{table:main-results} shows a clear advantage of MATT over all other methods.
+While heuristic-based approaches such as FOCUS and Transtokenizers can regain up to about 70\% of the original model’s accuracy on discriminative tasks, they reach no more than about 16\% of the original generative performance.

+Optimization-based approaches show substantially stronger recovery.
+NTP yields consistent results across different heuristic initializations: in its best configuration, it recovers nearly 95\% of the original model’s discriminative performance and around 70\% of its generative capabilities.
+Token Distillation matches NTP on the discriminative side (around 91\%) but its generative behavior is sharply asymmetric: it preserves uk$\rightarrow$en translation at near-original quality (21.92 BLEU vs 26.32), yet collapses to near-zero on en$\rightarrow$uk and on WMT (en$\rightarrow$uk).
+MATT, by contrast, achieves over 90\% of the original generative performance with balanced quality across both translation directions, while keeping discriminative accuracy close to the unmodified model.
+These results demonstrate the advantage of the model-aware approach to tokenizer transfer, particularly given the extremely low computational costs required.

-Interestingly, the results for the instruction-tuned model suggest that MSE loss may be more beneficial for generative tasks than cosine embedding loss, recovering over 70\% of the original model's performance.
+Both optimization-based methods saturate quickly.
+NTP shows minimal improvement between 100\% and 150\% of MATT’s compute budget (7h vs 10.5h), and MATT-level performance does not appear attainable within a reasonable budget.
+MATT also saturates (Appendix~\ref{apx:convergence-speed}), but at a substantially higher level; further gains likely require unfreezing the model’s layers, since the over-80{,}000 newly introduced tokens meaningfully alter model dynamics.
+We have run only limited continual-pretraining experiments after MATT due to computational constraints, and a systematic comparison of embedding-only adaptation and full-model fine-tuning is left for future work.

-\subsection{Multilingual Results}
+\subsection{Multilingual results}